pboling/debug_logging/README.md

 # DebugLogging

-Unobtrusive, inheritable-overrideable-configurable, drop-in debug logging, that won't leave a mess behind when it is time to remove it.
+Unobtrusive, inheritable-overridable-configurable, drop-in debug logging, that won't leave a mess behind when it is time to remove it.

 ### Gives you (all are optional):
 * *benchmarking*